deidelma/ragsc/ROADMAP.md

     * store the train data into vector database
     * compare the original cluster number to the top 5 predicted cluster numbers
         * graph the results

+## 2024-07-07

+* also need to see the effect of changing the number of genes in a signature